-Inspection of factory unit or godown of the borrower at regular interval is an important and desired activity of banker to monitor the borrowal account.
-Bankers have to have learned how to inspect a factory unit or godown.
-Out of many years of experience, bankers have developed expertise in the method of assessing the value of stock inspected by them.
-By conducting regular inspection of borrower’s unit /factory, bankers notice on many occasions, the irregularities like shortage of stock, stoppage of work in the factory, presence of other bank’s name board indicating financing by them on same security etc. Factory units/godown inspection also helps to identify the obsolete stock /rejected/returned goods being included in the stock register to compute drawing power.
+By conducting regular inspection of borrower’s unit /factory, bankers notice on many occasions, the irregularities like shortage of stock, stoppage of work in the factory, presence of other bank’s name board indicating financing by them on the same security, etc. Factory units/godown inspection also helps to identify the obsolete stock /rejected/returned goods being included in the stock register to compute drawing power.
 Hence bankers shall conduct site inspections by an element of surprise.
 Experienced bankers have the knack of measuring and ascertaining the value of stock according to the activities of the borrower.
-For example in rice mills, chemical factory etc., where raw material/finished goods stored in huge storage vessels.
+For example in rice mills, chemical factories, etc., where raw material/finished goods stored in huge storage vessels.
 They ascertain the value of such stock by measuring the length, breadth, and height of the container.
-The value of work in process is verified through the log book by noting down the issues and deliveries.
-Verification of electric meter for consumption of electricity and electric bills help bankers to ascertain the value and volume of production, by computing the consumption in relating it to the annual bill so as to arrive the certain level of production for a given period.
+The value of work in process is verified through the logbook by noting down the issues and deliveries.
+Verification of electric meter for the consumption of electricity and electric bills helps bankers to ascertain the value and volume of production, by computing the consumption in relating it to the annual bill so as to arrive a certain level of production for a given period.
 The Cost of goods purchased and sold can be verified through invoices thereby ascertaining the paid stock and receivables.
-The information gathered from employees on the conversation during factory/godown inspection can be of early warning signals that may have the impact on the recovery of money lent or affect the security charged to the lender.
-The method of inspections is not uniform; it varies according to the type of activities of the borrower, the size of the borrowing and reputation of the borrower.
+The information gathered from employees on the conversation during factory/godown inspection can be of early warning signals that may have an impact on the recovery of money lent or affect the security charged to the lender.
+The method of inspections is not uniform; it varies according to the type of activities of the borrower, the size of the borrowing, and the reputation of the borrower.
 It is also a practice to conduct a stock audit once a year through professional auditors, in the cases of large borrowal accounts.

 - The inspecting official should study the sanction terms & conditions before making the visit.